 A native of Silver Spring, Maryland, Vincent studied at Ball State University, the Cleveland Institute of Music and Michigan State University.
 His primary teachers were Dr. Keith Sweger, John Clouser (principal bassoon with The Cleveland Orchestra) and Michael Kroth.
 He also studied contrabassoon with Jonathan Sherwin (The Cleveland Orchestra).
 While in high school, Vincent studied with Kenneth Pasmanick who was principal bassoon with the National Symphony Orchestra.
 Vincent performs on Pasmanick's instrument which was originally commissioned from Heckel in 1952 by the principal bassoon of the Teatro alla Scalla Orchestra, Enzo Mucetti.

-Vincent lives in the Tower Grove South neighborhood of St. Louis with his wife Kelly who is a collaborative pianist and teacher.
-In his spare time he enjoys surfing and listening to LP records.
+Vincent lives in St. Louis with his wife Kelly who is a collaborative pianist and teacher.
+In his spare time, he enjoys paddle-boarding, surfing and listening to LP records.

 Brainerd MN 56401

 Hours*: W, F 10 a.m. – 2 p.m. *call to confirm during off-season